cfpb/design-system/docs/pages/manual-accessibility-audit.md

   ### What to do with this scale

-  - When entering the usability impact and page/functionality type into the [Web Accessibility Audit Log]( LINK? ), the severity rating will be calculated automatically for you.
+  - When entering the usability impact and page/functionality type into the [Web Accessibility Audit Log] ( LINK? ), the severity rating will be calculated automatically for you.

   - If reporting an accessibility bug outside of the context of an audit, you can manually determine what the severity should be from the explanation above.